tulip-control/dd/doc.md

 - replace some variable names by other variable names
 - replace some variable names by Boolean constants
-- replace some variable names by BDD nodes, so by arbitrary formulae
+- replace some variable names by BDD nodes, so by arbitrary formulas

 All these kinds of substitution are performed via the method `let`, which takes a `dict` that maps the variable names to replacements.